smXplorer/AlliGator/docs/source/alligator-python-plugins.rst

 To expose which internal AlliGator parameters can be passed as input parameters, use the *Send* button in the  **Settings:Plugins** panel.
-This will copy a list of these parameters in the clipboard.
+This will copy a list of these parameters in the clipboard, which can then be pasted in any text editor.

 Check the *Parameter Names only* checkbox in the  **Settings:Plugins** panel to get a JSON-formatted list of exposed internal AlliGator parameters without their